I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 Related Topics

-- OpenRouter — API gateway used as the upstream for the pool in this article
+- OpenRouter — API gateway used as the upstream for this article's pool

 - Langfuse — Integrated via LiteLLM callback for observability

-- lmarena.ai — Source of the Arena Elo figures referenced in the benchmark tables in this article
+- lmarena.ai — Source of Arena Elo referenced in the benchmark tables in this article